mdriscollic/docs/content/en/docs/Bulk Edit/_index.md

    - To return to the bulk edit, click **Keep editing**.
 The modal will close and you can continue editing.
    - To preview the entire list of records, click **Download preview**.
 A .csv file is downloaded to your local device.
-   - Click **Commit changes** to apply the bulk edit changes to the matched holdings records.
+   - Click **Commit changes** to apply the bulk edit changes to the matching Instance records.
 The modal closes and the message at the top of the **Bulk edit** pane displays the number of successfully changed records.

 8. To download the list of changed records, click the **Actions** button at the top right of the pane.
 Select **Download changed records (CSV)**.
 The .csv file is downloaded to your local device.